Potential of constraining the Fifth Force Using the Earth as a Spin and Mass Source from space

-Although $V_{4+5}$ could not provide the most stringent bounds as those lowest-order terms, it can probe different spin/velocity structures and confirm which types of couplings the exchanged boson has.
-Meanwhile, $V_{12+13}$ has the form of a Yukawa potential multiplied by the factor $\boldsymbol{\sigma} \cdot \boldsymbol{v}$, which may provide the only access to some couplings that might vanish in velocity-independent cases~\cite{Cong:2024qly}.
-Similarly, the proposed experiment can also shed light on these two interactions due to the much larger relative velocity, which read ~\cite{Clayburn:2023eys,Chu:2021agg,Cong:2024qly}:
+Although $V_{4+5}$ could not provide the most stringent bounds as those of the lowest-order terms, it can probe different spin/velocity structures and confirm which types of couplings the exchanged boson has.
+Meanwhile, $V_{12+13}$ has the form of a Yukawa potential multiplied by the factor $\boldsymbol{\sigma} \cdot \boldsymbol{v}$, which may provide the only access to some couplings that might vanish in velocity-independent cases~\cite{7}.
+Similarly, a space-based experiment can also shed light on these two interactions due to the much larger relative velocity, which reads ~\cite{7,39,52}:

-We first establish a model for the Earth to describe the exotic velocity-dependent interactions between the Earth as the source and the spin sensor on the CSS.
-The model involves its geoelectron density~\cite{Hunter:2013hza,DZIEWONSKI1981297,doi:10.1126/science.1181443,doi:10.1098/rsta.1989.0042} and nucleon density ~\cite{Clayburn:2023eys,DZIEWONSKI1981297,doi:10.1073/pnas.77.12.6973,WANG2018460}, which are both denoted by $\rho\left(r^{\prime}\right)$, the internal temperatures $T\left(r^{\prime}\right)$ ~\cite{https://doi.org/10.1002/2018GL077061}, where $r^{\prime}$ represents the distance between the source particle and the center of the Earth, as well as the distribution of the geomagnetic field, $B$, both inside and outside the Earth.
-For further details, we refer to the Supplemental Material.
+One should note that velocity-independent interactions can also constrain the coupling constants in Eqs.~(1-8).
+For example, the $g_Ag_V$ term in $V_{6,7}$, $V_{16}$, and $V_{12+13}$ could also be constrained by $V_{11}$ (following the definition of Ref.~\cite{7}.
+Actually, the most stringent limit on $g_Ag_V$ for a characteristic length $\lambda > 9.9\times10^{-3}$ m was established by B. R. Heckel et al.~\cite{20} by the $V_{11}$ term and for the range $10^3 < \lambda <10^{11}$m by L. Hunter et al.~\cite{37}.
+Similarly, the $g_Ag_A$ term in $V_8, V_{14}, V_{4+5}|_{AA}$ could also be constrained by $V_2$ and $V_3|_{AA}$, the $g_Vg_V$ term in $V_{4+5}|_{AA}$ and $V_{15}$ are further constrained by $V_1, V_3|_{VV}$.
+For the most stringent limit for these coupling constants from velocity-independent interactions, we refer to Ref.~\cite{7} for a detailed review.
+In most cases, the velocity-independent interactions, i.e., $V_1, V_2, V_3,V_{11}$, usually provide the most stringent limits for these couplings.
+But the velocity-dependent terms give rise to distinct types of interactions.
+Meanwhile, this also means that the methodology to distinguish these interactions remains more challenging.

-If the exotic interactions are not detected, $V_{\text{total}}$ would be less than the energy bound established by the spin coupling energy measured by the spin sensor in the sensitive direction, as in various experiments.
-This, in turn, sets the upper bounds for the unknown coupling constants of the fifth force.
+{\it The ``Spacecraft-Earth" model.}--- We establish the model for the Earth to describe the exotic velocity-dependent interactions between the Earth as the source and the spin sensor on a low Earth orbit spacecraft.
+The model involves its geoelectron density~\cite{37,53,54,55} and nucleon density ~\cite{39,53,56,57}, which are denoted by $\rho_{e} \left(r^{\prime}\right)$ and $\rho_{n} \left(r^{\prime}\right)$, respectively, the internal temperatures $T\left(r^{\prime}\right)$, where $r^{\prime}$ represents the distance between the source particle and the center of the Earth, as well as the distribution of the geomagnetic field, $\mathbf{B}$, both inside and outside the Earth.